 Postmodernism refers to the idea that objective facts may not exist.
 Postmodernism is a construct because all meaning and reality depend on who experiences them due to our different perspectives.

-Postmodernism, aka the vehicle driving the “my truth” movement.
-We all know that there can be nothing wrong with any belief system, but when these truths become more important than reality, it becomes a problem.
+Postmodernism is also known as the vehicle driving the “my truth” movement.
+We all know that there can be nothing wrong with any belief system, but it becomes a problem when these truths become more important than reality.
 So let’s talk about why postmodernism is flawed.

 Nobody gets a win automatically.
 That’s not how the world works.
 Though most people don’t rig the game, as long as they are practiced enough to take advantage of subtleties in a fix without being obvious about it, other players will never know what hit them.